jrandj/java-11/README.md

 	}
 	```

 1. A **service locator** is able to find any classes that implement a service provider interface.
-An example is shown below:
+At runtime, there may be many service providers (or none) that are found by the service locator.
+The service locator requires the service provider interface package,  uses the Tour class to lookup classes that implement a service provider interface, and exports the package with the lookup for other modules to use.
+For the tours application this is shown below:
 	```java
 	// TourFinder.java
 	package zoo.tours.reservations;

 	import java.util.*;